awslabs/aws-athena-query-federation/athena-federation-sdk/README.md

        //read the data represented by the Split in the request and use the blockSpiller.writeRow()
        //to write rows into the response.
 The Amazon Athena Query Federation SDK handles all the
        //boiler plate of spilling large response to S3, and optionally encrypting any spilled data.
-       //If you source supports filtering, use the Constraints objects on the request to push the predicate
+       //If you source supports pushdowns (supplied by your metadata handler's doGetDataSourceCapabilities method),
+       // use the Constraints object to access your simple filters, complex expressions, aggregatation clauses,
+       // order by fields, and limit fields.
+Then you can push them down into your source.
-       //down into your source.
-You can also use the provided ConstraintEvaluator to performing filtering
+       // You can also use the provided ConstraintEvaluator to performing filtering
        //in this code block.
     }
 }